bdcht/ccrawl/doc/usage.rst

                          If <type> is "*", match any pointer type at given offset, If <type> is "+<val>", match if sizeof(type)==val at given offset.
                          If "*:+<val>", match struct only if sizeof(struct)==val.
+                         Option --def outputs the definitions of found types rather than their identifiers.

 For example::